Celebrating the first five years of a new nature reserve

 How to get there

-Willow Tree Fen is situated between Baston and Spalding on the road that connects the small hamlets of Tongue End and Pode Hole.
-The reserve can be seen on the north side of the road, midway between the two hamlets.
-The entrance is opposite Bank House Farm, from here take the small bridge over the Counter Drain and follow the track down to the buildings.
-There is a small car park.
+Willow Tree Fen is situated between Baston and Spalding on Counter Drain Drove which connects the small hamlets of Tongue End and Pode Hole.
+The reserve can be seen on the north side of the road , midway between the two hamlets.
+The entrance is opposite Bank House Farm (PE11 3JH), from here take the small bridge over the Counter Drain.
+There is a small car park on the left.
 Please scroll down to see the Google Map.
 The grid reference is TF181213.

-Do not follow the SatNav to get to the nature reserve – it will take you down a very rough track.
-There is no access to the northern part of Willow Tree Fen from the A151 or West Pinchbeck.
+There is no access to the northern part of Willow Tree Fen from the A151 or Slipe Drove, West Pinchbeck.

 Dogs are permitted provided they are kept on a short lead at all times.
 Please clean up after your dog and take their mess home with you.